OVOSHatchery/ovos-skill-node-red/Readme.md

 # TODOS and known bugs

-- TODO settingsmeta.json
+- TODO update settingsmeta.json, once bool and list are supported
 - BUG self signed ssl fails
 - TODO get a PEM-encoding of the self-signed certificate and include it as a CA. Since the certificate is self-signed, it acts as its own CA and therefore can be used to verify itself.
 - TODO make ssl a default
-- TODO install node red intent
+- TODO install node on first run
-- TODO start node red intent
+- TODO start/stop node red intents
 - BUG Fix skill shutdown